 Each docker container you want to run must be configured via a [docker:container-name] section.
 The container-name is a name you choose which must start with a letter and consist of only letters, numbers, dots, hyphens, and underscores.
-Each [docker:container-name] section must contain at least an image directive, which must name a Docker image as you'd pass to docker run:
+Each [docker:container-name] section must contain at least an image directive, which must name a Docker image as you'd pass to docker run; or a build directive, containing the path to a Dockerfile as you'd pas to docker build:

 '''

 [docker:db]

 image = postgres:9-alpine

-'''